LearnAny/DynamicTable/README.md

 Dynamic table component in React js

 # How to use
-1.Import this component into your component.
+1. Import this component into your component.
-2.Pass header and body JSON data as a props.
+2. Pass header and body JSON data as a props.
-3.Example of props data
+3. Example of props data
-const head = [
+<pre> const head = [
     {
         "id" : "unique_column_one",
         "label": "column label one",